-Real gross domestic product (GDP) increased 3.5 percent in the third quarter of 2018, according to the “second” estimate released by the Bureau of Economic Analysis.
-The growth rate was unrevised from the “advance” estimate released in October.
-In the second quarter, real GDP increased 4.2… Read More
+Real gross domestic product (GDP) increased 2.0 percent in the second quarter of 2019, according to the “second” estimate released by the Bureau of Economic Analysis.
+The growth rate was 0.1 percentage point lower than the “advance” estimate released in July.

-- Real gross domestic product increased in all 50 states and the District of Columbia in the second quarter of 2018.
-The percent change in real GDP in the second quarter ranged from 6.0 percent in Texas to 2.5 percent in Delaware.
+Real gross domestic product (GDP) increased in all 50 states and the District of Columbia in the first quarter of 2019.
+The percent change in real GDP in the first quarter ranged from 5.2 percent in West Virginia to 1.2 percent in Hawaii.

 The U.S. direct investment abroad position, or cumulative level of investment, decreased $62.3 billion to $5.95 trillion at the end of 2018 from $6.01 trillion at the end of 2017.
 The decrease was due to the repatriation of accumulated prior earnings by U.S.

 Finance and insurance; retail trade; and health care and social assistance were the leading contributors to the increase in U.S. economic growth in the first quarter of 2019.
 Overall, 16 of 22 industry groups contributed to the 3.1 percent increase in real GDP in the first quarter.